GlideAngle/flare-timing/BUILDING.md

 ## Building with Stack

-The project as a whole can be built with [stack](https://docs.haskellstack.org);
+The project as a whole can be built with [`stack build`](https://docs.haskellstack.org) or installed with;

-    flare-timing> stack build
+    flare-timing> stack install
+    ...
+    Copied executables to /.../flare-timing/__shake-build:
+    - align-time
+    - build-flare-timing
+    - cross-zone
+    - discard-further
+    - extract-input
+    - gap-point
+    - land-out
+    - make-travis-yml
+    - mask-track
+    - tag-zone
+    - task-length
+    - test-fsdb-parser
+    - test-igc-parser
+    - test-kml-parser

 Individual packages can be built by specifying either the folder or the package name;